aksulightning/aksupack/README.md

-# aksupack
+# Aksupack Archive
-You can get the latest beta versions and experimental versions from here.
+You can get the old versions from here.

 # Quick start